-HESI A2 Nursing Test The HESI Admission Assessment (A2) exam is a computerized test that can include up to seven academic exam sections, as well as a personality profile that identifies the applicant's learning style.
+HESI A2 Nursing Test (Health Education System Incorporated) The HESI Admission Assessment (A2) exam is a computerized test that can include up to seven academic exam sections, as well as a personality profile that identifies the applicant's learning style.
 Candidates need to be aware that each question has a different point value.
 It is to your advantage to supply an answer for each question, but keep in mind when receiving your scores that two individuals who have the same number of correct answers may earn a different overall score based on the weight of the test questions they answered correctly.
 The Northeast Texas Community College School of Nursing requires applicant's to take the following sections:

 There are two additional tests,

 - Math: 50-item exam.
 Focuses on math skills needed for health care fields, including basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures, general math facts, etc.

 - Reading Comprehension: 38-item exam.
 Provides reading scenarios in order to measure reading comprehension, including: identifying the main idea, finding meaning of words in context, passage comprehension, making logical inferences, etc. The reading scenarios are provided as screen pop-ups, and students can move around the windows to see the entire scenario.

 - Vocabulary and General Knowledge: 50-item exam.
 Contains basic vocabulary terms that are commonly used in both general English speaking and in the health care fields.